Table of Contents

 Bracing

 The La Patrie Etude is supported by “fan bracing.”
-The braces have a fan-like arrangement.
-The braces radiate outwards from the soundhole’s base and extend to the guitar’s top edges.
+The braces are fan-like and radiate from the soundhole’s base to the guitar’s top edges.

 What Makes La Patrie Etude Guitars Special?